bitwarden/help/_articles/login-with-sso/configure-sso-oidc.md

 ### Client Secret

-*Required* In conjunction with your Client ID for authentication against your Identity Provider
+In conjunction with your Client ID for authentication against your Identity Provider, this value may be required depending on your identity provider’s configuration, needs, or requirements.

 ### Metadata Address

-Provides Identity Provider information back to Bitwarden
+Provides Identity Provider information back to Bitwarden.
+This is required if the Authority is not a valid URL.

 ### Other OIDC Options

-- Get Claims From User Info Endpoint (*Boolean*)
+- Get Claims From User Info Endpoint (*Boolean*) - Check this value if you start receiving URL too long errors (HTTP 414), truncated URLs, and/or failures during SSO.